 - Discrepancies in the blood alcohol concentration (BAC) at the time of driving compared to the time of the blood test.

-What about after the blood is collected?
-If it is not properly refrigerated and stored, false positives may be the result.
-Once the blood reaches the lab for analysis, further errors may occur.
+What about after they collect the blood?
+If they do not refrigerate and store the blood properly, false positives may be the result.
+Not to mention, once the blood reaches the lab for analysis, further errors may occur.
 The Gas Chromatograph used to measure alcohol content in the blood may confuse other compounds for alcohol.
-Even when it measures alcohol content correctly, it cannot determine whether the alcohol detected was formed during the delay or whether it was actually in the person’s body at the time of collection, let alone at the time of driving.
+Even when it measures alcohol content correctly, it cannot determine whether the alcohol detected was formed during the delay or whether it was actually in the person’s body at the time of collection, nonetheless at the time of driving.

-Finally, forensic labs do not regularly study and report error rates for this type of testing.
+After all, forensic labs do not frequently study and report error rates for this type of testing.
 It seems ridiculous to let your future rest on the results of such an arbitrary system.

-At Aiken, O’Halloran and Foley, our knowledgeable team knows just what to look for when examining your arrest record.
+At the Robert Foley Law Firm, our knowledgeable team knows just what to look for when examining your arrest record.
 We will fight to ensure the best outcomes for our clients.
 Contact us today for a confidential consultation.